Anik15/test2/README.md

+Suravi Tours and Travels Darjeeling Test Website:
-Go and give a visit at : https://anik15.github.io/test2/
+Go and give it a visit at: https://anik15.github.io/test2/